Truninel/C_exercises/README.md

 e.
 It can be inferred from c and d that i and j are even numbers greater than or equal to 2.
 f.
 Since i * j=168, j>=2, then 1<i<168/2+1.
 g.
 Next, all the numbers of i are calculated circularly.

+determine_DayOfYear.c
+Subject: Enter the date of the year, and determine the day of the year.
+Program analysis: Take March 5 as an example, we should first add up the previous two months, and then add five days, that is, the day of the year.
+Under special circumstances, when the leap year and the input month is greater than 3, we need to consider adding one more day.